Nutrition, Healthy Lifestyles, Food Safety & Preservation

 Current information can be found within the following Facebook communities:

 Expanded Food and Nutrition Education Program

 The CSU Expanded Food and Nutrition Education Program (EFNEP) is a free, healthy eating and active living education program for pregnant women, parents, teens, and youth who currently receive or are eligible to receive assistance programs such as SNAP, WIC, Head Start, free- or reduced-lunch.
-To learn more about the program, curricula, or how to enroll in classes click here.
+Learn more about the EFNEP program or enroll for classes.

 Other Nutrition, Healthy Lifestyles, Food Safety & Preservation Online Resources

 - CSU Extension Nutrition, Health, and Food Safety Fact Sheet

 - Eat a Variety of Fruits & Vegetables Every Day

 - Eat Right – Information you can trust